-At 2 p.m. on May 2, 1931, members of the Marcus Whitman chapter of the D A R (Daughters of the American Revolution) unveil a bronze and granite marker commemorating the 1855 signing of the Point Elliott Treaty.
+On May 2, 1931, at 2 p.m., members of the Marcus Whitman chapter of the D.A.R.
+(Daughters of the American Revolution) unveil a bronze and granite marker commemorating the 1855 signing of the Point Elliott Treaty.
 The marker is placed at 3rd Street and Lincoln Avenue, Mukilteo.
 Some 3,000 spectators attend the event.
-About 300 are Indians and descendants of the treaty signers.
+About 300 are Native people and descendants of the treaty signers.
 Dignitaries speaking at the ceremony include State Senator Wesley Jones, Congressman Lin Hadley, Kate Stevens Bates (daughter of Territorial Governor Isaac Stevens), Governor Roland H. Hartley (1864-1952), Professor Edmond S. Meany (1862-1935) and Tulalip Tribes representatives August Duclos and Chief William Shelton (1869-1938).
 Three tribal members in attendance had been present the day the treaty was signed.

 Remembering a Great Event